allquixotic/encuum/README.md

  - [x] Extracting the list of threads
  - [x] Extracting each forum post, its content and its metadata
  - [x] Support to stop an extraction and view the incomplete extracted data using SQLite tools
+ - [x] Support to download only a specified set of subforums, not the whole entire forum
  - [ ] Support to resume a stopped forum extraction
  - [ ] Support to update a forum extraction with just the changes
  - [ ] Saving images, not just links to the images